Empress Matilda

 In 1139, Matilda crossed to England to take the kingdom by force, supported by her half-brother Robert, Earl of Gloucester, and her uncle David I of Scotland, while her husband, Geoffrey, focused on conquering Normandy.
 Matilda's forces captured Stephen at the Battle of Lincoln in 1141, but her attempt to be crowned at Westminster Abbey collapsed in the face of bitter opposition from the London crowds.
 As a result of this retreat, Matilda was never formally declared Queen of England, and was instead titled "Lady of the English" (domina Anglorum).
 Robert was captured following the Rout of Winchester in 1141, and Matilda agreed to exchange Stephen for him.
 Matilda was besieged at Oxford Castle by Stephen's forces that winter, but escaped at night across the frozen River Isis (Thames) to Abingdon.
 The war degenerated into a stalemate, with Matilda controlling much of the south-west of England, and Stephen the south-east and the Midlands.
 Large parts of the rest of the country were in the hands of local, independent barons.

-Matilda returned to Normandy, now in the hands of her husband, in 1148, leaving their eldest son to continue the campaign in England; he was eventually declared Stephen's heir after the signing of the Treaty of Wallingford and succeeded to the throne as Henry II in 1154, forming the Angevin Empire.
+Matilda returned to Normandy, now in the hands of her husband, in 1148, leaving their eldest son, Henry, to continue the campaign in England; he was eventually declared Stephen's heir after the signing of the Treaty of Wallingford and succeeded to the throne in 1154, forming the Angevin Empire.
 Matilda settled her court near Rouen and for the rest of her life concerned herself with the administration of Normandy, acting on her son's behalf when necessary.
 Particularly in the early years of her son's reign, she provided political advice and attempted to mediate during the Becket controversy.
 She worked extensively with the Church, founding Cistercian monasteries, and was known for her piety.
 She was buried under the high altar at Bec Abbey after her death in 1167, until much later when her tomb was moved to Rouen Cathedral.